Exciting Community Engagement Strategies for Plan-Making

 If you must feature a "sage on the stage," or else people won't be able to understand the options, make it brief and announce beforehand when the presentation will occur.

 If you can work in a little public participation game as a form of voting, that can be very useful.
-I particularly like "budgeting" exercises, whether or not the subject is money.
-These pertain to a situation where there is a finite amount of something that you force people to allocate.

 If the subject is visual, plan a feature to switch off the left brain and engage the right brain.
 A little art or music off the topic can serve to stimulate community engagement in a design endeavor that's essentially an art project.

-I like maximum maximum planner and community engagement with each other in dialogue, so the more individual conversations planners can hold, the better.
+I like maximum planner and community engagement with each other in dialogue, so the more individual conversations planners can hold, the better.

 In the open house format, one of the advantages is that you can forestall discussion from the floor if you wish.
 You may choose to allow informational questions after a presentation, if any, but don't entertain discussions between audience members.